-Enjoy this collection of rich stories and salient insights from our MacArthur Fellows.
-Our new yearlong series includes Spotlight, Conversation, and Roundtable content—sparking hope and inspiration in all of us to further a just, verdant, and peaceful world.
+Enjoy this collection of rich stories and insights from our MacArthur Fellows.
+Our yearlong series includes Fellows Spotlight and Fellows in Conversation—sparking hope and inspiration in all of us to create a more a just, verdant, and peaceful world.

 Portrait of Andrea Armstrong, 2023 MacArthur Fellow, on a purple graphic background with her name and fellowship title.